 The DBFZ conducts mainly applied research in the field of energetic and integrated material use of biomass.

 Do you have questions about the individual test beds or are you interested in a research cooperation?
 Below you will find an overview of the facilities and the respective contact persons.
 You can also visit the DBFZ facilities on site.
-Please contact Ms Joana Klein for a visitor tour.
+Please contact our visitor management for a tour of our facilities.

 Biochemical Conversion Department